 - The prices of the bags are set by law, so don’t waste your time hunting around for a better deal.

-- 75 litre blue bags (for PMD – see below) cost 24 cents each.
+- 75 litre blue bags (for PMD – see below) are cheaper than the green bags.

 - The incentive of course is to fill up the cheaper blue bags with recycling and not create so much general waste in the more expensive green bags.